 Weeds pose an ever increasing threat to the natural environment, primary industries and human and animal health.
 The NSW Invasive Species Plan describes the current context and objectives for invasive species management in the state.
 It is important for weed policy and legislation to keep pace with current weed management in NSW.
-As part of this, the Noxious Weeds Act 1993. is currently undergoing a five year review (2010-2011).
-A discussion paper on the important issues has been prepared.
-It is hoped that this will result in laws to prevent invasive plant material being released into the landscape, either by accident or commercial activity.

 Regional plans are developed in accordance with the NSW Invasive Species Plan which has the following goals: